kubernetes/website/content/en/docs/concepts/storage/volume-attributes-classes.md

 ### Provisioner

-Each VolumeAttributes has a provisioner that determines what volume plugin is used for provisioning PVs.
-This field must be specified.
+Each VolumeAttributesClass has a provisioner that determines what volume plugin is used for provisioning PVs.
+The field ``driverName`` must be specified.

 The feature support for VolumeAttributesClass is implemented in [kubernetes-csi/external-provisioner](https://github.com/kubernetes-csi/external-provisioner).

 You are not restricted to specifying the [kubernetes-csi/external-provisioner](https://github.com/kubernetes-csi/external-provisioner).
 You can also run and specify external provisioners, which are independent programs that follow a specification defined by Kubernetes.
-Authors of external provisioners have full discretion over where their code lives, how the provisioner is shipped, how it needs to be run, what volume plugin it uses (including Flex), etc.
+Authors of external provisioners have full discretion over where their code lives, how the provisioner is shipped, how it needs to be run, what volume plugin it uses, etc.

 ### Resizer

-Each VolumeAttributes has a resizer that determines what volume plugin is used for modifying PVs.
-This field must be specified.
+Each VolumeAttributesClass has a resizer that determines what volume plugin is used for modifying PVs.
+The field ``driverName`` must be specified.

 The modifying volume feature support for VolumeAttributesClass is implemented in [kubernetes-csi/external-resizer](https://github.com/kubernetes-csi/external-resizer).